Total Quality Management (TQM)

 Better Operational Efficiency and Reduced Waste

-Total Quality Management (TQM) emphasises the importance of streamlining processes, reducing defects, and continuously improving operations.
+Total Quality Management (TQM) emphasises the importance of streamlining processes, reducing and controlling defects, and continuously improving operations.
 Through methods like Six Sigma and Lean practices, organisations can identify inefficiencies, bottlenecks, and sources of waste in their workflows.

 Reducing waste directly impacts your bottom line by cutting unnecessary costs and optimising resource utilisation.
 By fostering a culture of quality and efficiency, TQM can help you deliver products and services to customers faster and with higher quality.
 This not only enhances customer satisfaction but also boosts your reputation in the market.